muppet9010/factorio-muppet-streamer/README.md

 - While activated the player will be kicked out of any vehicle they are in and prevented from entering one.
 - While activated the player will lose control over their weapons targeting and firing behaviour.
 - While activated the player can not change the active gun via the switch to next weapon key.
-- The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to do.
-However, this is such an active countering of the mod's behaviour.
+- The player isn't prevented from removing the gun/ammo from their equipment slots as this isn't simple to prevent.
+However, this is such an active countering of the mod's behaviour that if the streamer wishs to do this then thats their choice.
 - The flamethrower is yours and so any of your damage upgrades will affect it.